heloineto/nextjs-13-pocketbase-auth-example/README.md

     }
   }
 }

-// Read more about Next.js middleware in: https://nextjs.org/docs/app/building-your-application/routing/middleware
 ```

 And that's it! now you have a fully functional authentication system with PocketBase and Next.js 13.
 No client components, no client-side javascript, blazingly fast. 🔥🚀